BandFuse: Rock Legends: Gameplay

-BandFuse gameplay utilizes guitar and bass tablature, which is animated and tracked through the game’s own audio engine.
+BandFuse gameplay utilizes guitar and bass tablature, which is animated and tracked through the game's own audio engine.
 Additionally, vocalists can play without being scored in "Karaoke Mode" or compete against stringed instruments using a vocal highway design pioneered by Harmonix.
-Players find traditional gameplay in "Tour" mode, where they embark on a musical career and progress through a series of band tours consisting of evolving setlists, musical challenges and festivals.
+Players can find traditional gameplay in "Tour" mode, where they embark on a musical career and progress through a series of band tours consisting of evolving setlists, musical challenges and festivals.

 Accessible for multiple skill levels, the gameplay begins at a novice level appropriate for first-time players and eventually challenges players with note-for-note transcriptions of the original music.
 The gameplay interface also includes the original music videos for each song in the setlist.

 While playing a song, the game scores the player on pitch and timing in real-time, which provides both scoring and visual feedback.
 A scoring multiplier is triggered with streaks of correctly played notes, increasing the scoring potential.
-Players of differing skill levels and even different instruments can compete head-to-head, competing for the best overall pitch and timing accuracy percentage.
+Players of varying skill levels and even different instruments can play head-to-head, competing for the best overall pitch and timing accuracy percentage.
 When grouped together in simultaneous gameplay, players also receive a "Band" score in addition to individual instrument scores.

 As players progress through gameplay, they unlock a series of achievements (Xbox 360) and trophies (PlayStation 3), and earn in-game currency that lets them "purchase" more prestigious and difficult tours.